ircdocs/modern-irc/index.md

 The source indicates the true origin of a message.
 If the source is missing from a message, it's is assumed to have originated from the client/server on the other end of the connection the message was received on.

-Clients SHOULD NOT include a source when sending a message.
-If they do include one, the only valid source is the current nickname of the client.
+Clients MUST NOT include a source when sending a message.

 Servers MAY include a source on any message, and MAY leave a source off of any message.
 Clients MUST be able to process any given message the same way whether it contains a source or does not contain one.